nukelet/website/site/content/whoami.md

 music listener and enjoy dabbling in bass and brazilian guitar in my free time.

+I am also a member of [LKCAMP](https://lkcamp.dev), a student group from the University of Campinas, focused on contributing to FOSS projects (mostly the Linux kernel).

 ## Contact

 You can reach me at `contact 🐌 nukelet dot com`, and you'll find my GPG key [here](https://keys.openpgp.org/search?q=vinicius%40nukelet.com).